ramified/personal_handwritten_collection/tutorial_class/2023SS/README.md

 # Tutorial class
- Here are some notes for the tutorial class.
+Here are some notes as well as some links for the tutorial class.
 I'm lazy to type them or rewrite some of them, so I will upload some photos for temporary replacement.